timescale/docs/use-timescale/compression/compression-design.md

 interval becomes quite fast.
 The query planner can use an index to find those rows for device A that contain at least some timestamps corresponding to the specified interval, and even a sequential scan is quite fast since evaluating device IDs or timestamps does not require decompression.
-This means the the query executor only decompresses the timestamp and temperature columns corresponding to those selected rows.
+This means the query executor only decompresses the timestamp and temperature columns corresponding to those selected rows.